SpiceySinner/Game-Hangout-Releases/README.md

 window belongs to the game's own server software, not to Game-Hangout.
 It is supposed to be there, and closing it stops the server.

+**Windows will ask about the firewall, once per game.** The first time you run a game server, a blue box appears saying Windows Defender Firewall has blocked some features, with a shield on the button.
+That is Windows noticing the game's server waiting for players to connect, and it needs administrator rights because answering it writes a firewall rule.

+Say **Allow access**, with **Private networks** ticked.
+Windows remembers the answer, so it happens once per game and never again — and it is about the game's server, not about Game-Hangout, which is why it can only be asked at that moment and not during installation.

 ## Updates

 Game-Hangout checks for a new version a few seconds after it starts and tells